mjl-p4/accelerated_io_tools/README.md

 {3,0,0} '4','dave','long    extra stuff here'
 {4,0,0} '5error_no_tab',null,'short'
 ```
 Note the extra `error` attribute is added and it is populated whenever the input line of text does not match the supplied number of attributes.
-The given filesystem object is opened and read only once with the fopen/fread/fclose call family; it can be a file, symlink, fifo or any other object that supports these calls.
+The given filesystem object is opened and read once with the fopen/fread/fclose call family; it can be a file, symlink, fifo or any other object that supports these calls.

 Example CSV ingest and store from multiple files:
 ```